atteeela/Be/README.md

 ![Screenshot]
 (screenshot.png)

-`Be()` calls all return the value that was passed in, so you can wrap return values in `Be()` calls to defend yourself against undesirable errors:
+All calls to `Be()` return the value that was passed in, so you can wrap return values in `Be()` calls to defend yourself against undesirable errors:

 ```javascript
 function stuff() { return Be.notNull(getSomethingThatMightBeNull()); }